-A daytime visit to the bar Cloud 23 for afternoon tea is a worthwhile treat and allows a 360-degree vista of the landscape for miles around.
+A daytime visit to the bar Cloud 23 for afternoon tea is a worthwhile treat.
+It allows an unbeatable 360-degree vista of the Northern landscape for miles around.

-However, the views really come to life during the evening as the city pulses and sparkles beneath your feet (quite literally – there is a square of glass floor that braver visitors can take their chances on).
+However, the views really come to life during the evening.
+The city pulses and sparkles beneath your feet (quite literally – there is a square of glass floor that braver visitors can take their chances on).

 It’s always advisable to book your visit.
 Weekday evenings may be OK for an impromptu drink, but on weekends, snaking queues to the one elevator stretch through the lobby.

-Cocktails are legendary and priced between £ 11 and £ 23.
-They rotate regularly and are named after references to Manchester culture, such as Ena Sparkles and Vimtonic.
+Cocktails are legendary and priced between £ 12 and £ 23.
+They rotate regularly and are named after references to Manchester culture, such as Wanna Bee and Vimtonic.

 Splash out a little, enjoy the view and make your mind up about Beetham Tower – love it or hate it, you can at least decide over a killer cocktail.